itsPedro231/HandGestures/README.md

 # HandGestures
-Code that recognizes a human hand and, depending on its position, do a certain action.
+Code that recognizes a human hand and, depending on its position, does a certain action.

 Features:
 - action 1: When thumb and index finger are together; space key is pressed